geekjuice/npmlist/README.md

 ```

 ## Future Plans
+* Allow flag for sans color option
 * Allow configuration of output colors.
 Realized current colorscheme may be
   fugly on some terminals...
+* Put options in `~/.npmrc` for easy fetch one less config file

 ## Credits